How do I work out the inheritance tax due on an estate?

 What other taxes might be payable by the estate?

-You should bear in mind that even if the estate is not liable for IHT, tax may still be payable during the period of administration of the estate on any income or capital gains.
+You should bear in mind that even if the estate is not liable for IHT, income tax or capital gains tax may still be payable during the period of administration of the estate on any income or capital gains.
 See How is an estate taxed during administration? for more information.

 Where can I find more help and information?

 You can find a collection of IHT forms and guidance notes on GOV.UK.